SymbioticEDA/riscv-formal/README.md

 A processor core usually will implement RVFI as an optional feature that is only enabled for verification.
 Sequential equivalence check can be used to prove equivalence of the processor versions with and without RVFI.

-RVFI in its current form supports multiple-issue in-order processors, but current work focuses on single-issue in-order cores.
-Out-of-order cores must be able to generate an in-order sequence of retired instructions.

-The current RVFI specification does not support verification of memory load and store operations.

-The current focus is on implementing formal models of all (non-ld/st) instructions from the RISC-V RV32I and RV64I ISAs, and formally verifying those models against the models used in the RISC-V "Spike" ISA simulator.
+The current focus is on implementing formal models of all instructions from the RISC-V RV32I and RV64I ISAs, and formally verifying those models against the models used in the RISC-V "Spike" ISA simulator.

 `riscv-formal` uses the FOSS Yosys-SMTBMC Verilog verification flow.
 All properties are expressed using immediate assertions/assumptions for maximal compatibility with other tools.